JBShady/COD5-Remastered/README.md

 * Removed grenade indicators from special grenades because these grenades cannot be picked up and display the incorrect icon
 * Fixed the round counter not changing white when going to round 6.
 * Fixed yellow point text getting offset when players disconnected.
+* All HUD icons disappear when the player dies for the game over screen
-* Controller Mode setting switches hints to use the Xbox "X"/D-pad arrows so that players can enjoy a more immersive controller experience.
-Alternate build is available with the PlayStation square symbol.
+* Controller Mode setting switches hints to use Xbox gamepad icons for hintstrings and the D-pad so that players can enjoy a more immersive controller experience.
+Patches are available to change the look/use PlayStation style icons.
 * (T4M) Pressing tab in solo now shows the zombie scoreboard.

 ### Menu
 * Start game button added for quick solo play
-* Overhauled main menu to remove all non-Zombiemode related pages and buttons.
+* Overhauled main menu to remove all non-zombiemode related pages and buttons.
 While running this mod, it is purely a Nazi Zombies experience.
 Added a reminder when heading to co-op for all players to install T4M.
 * Co-op menus auto load the selected map and the co-op host settings page now includes the relevant settings added Game Options.
-* Added a Map Intel page with an image/description of the map as well as any available achievements
+* Added Intel menu with an image/description of the map, achievements, and map stats/leaderboard.
-* Added a Character Bios page, ported from console but with slight grammatical and layout fixes for the best PC experience.
+* Added Character Bios menu, ported from console but with slight grammatical and layout fixes for the best PC experience.
+Easter egg bios on first two maps.
 * Many new options seamlessly integrated into the existing menus with settings for FOV, the HUD, controller support, gametype/AI, fog, LOD, dialogue, and more all detailed in the table below.
 * Improved spacing between hintstrings and the activation hand logo
 * Capitlization is more consistent in hintstrings
 * Added custom co-op loading screen hint messages relating to the mod
 * Removed intel sponsorship advertisements from all loading screens
+* Hide Mutliplayer progress summary report when player ends game or disconnects

 ### Settings
 * Both new settings have been created and also useful existing settings have been added to the options pages for easier access
 * New "fake" DVARs created for cheat protected settings, now labeled with "_settings"--this allow players to edit them in-game and on the menu.
 * All settings and stats are saved to the selected profile even if the game is closed, crashes, switches profiles, etc.
+* Leaderboard records do not save if player has set Gametype or Difficulty to "Classic," as this makes the mod substantially easier
 * Anti-aliasing now goes up to 8x

 | New Settings | DVAR | Default | Other Values | Description |